Sorakage033/SlimeVR-CheeseCake/README.md

 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-03.png" width="80%">
 4. When installing the PCB, put the switch to the "UP" position, tilt it towards the side with the switch.
 Fit it into the reserved slot on the 3d printing part.
 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-04.png" width="80%">
-5. Press the PCB at the side away from the switch.
+5. Tilt the board slightly towards the USB-C side, push the PCB at the side away from the switch.
 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-05.png" width="80%">
 6. Press the whole PCB at position, screw on M2*5mm screws.